vermaArpitt/Car-Price-Prediction-using-Linear-Regression-and-Decision-Tree-Regressor/README.md

 - Linear Regression
 - Decision Tree Regressor

-Steps involved in the making of this process:
+Steps involved in the making of this project :

 1. Data Preprocessing.
 2. Splitting data set into Training and Testing Sets.